 U.S. troops, several of whom agreed to speak on condition of anonymity, were part of the multinational force that repelled the brazen daytime raid by militants inside the Super Camp on April 14, 2018, according to award documents obtained by Military Times.

-Several service members said in interviews they believed the politically sensitive nature of African missions, and the fact that some Americans were at risk of capture, may have had a negative influence on the awards process for all of them.
+Several service members said that the politically sensitive nature of African missions, and the fact that some Americans were at risk of capture, may have had a negative influence on the awards process for all of them.
 The fact that U.S. troops were present and wounded during the raid has not been previously reported.

 The Americans said French soldiers and U.N. peacekeepers from Burkina Faso fought the majority of gun battles to retake the perimeter, but the French compound was lightly manned, as most of them were outside the wire that day.

 “There were less than 30 people in the [French side of] camp and they knew that.
 They attacked at a very opportune time,” said one American, adding that he estimated the attack had been planned well in advance. ”Getting over 6,000 pounds of explosive for VBIEDs, you don’t do that overnight.”

 The Americans, armed only with 9mm sidearms, counted in the civilians and took up guard positions at the entrances of the bunker.
 Several hundred meters from them, the first car bomb detonated, breaching the outer perimeter of the camp.

 Up to that point, they thought what was unfolding was a simple mortar attack.
 But even from their bunker, the Americans and Malian civilians felt the force of the first blast.
 One American attempted to make contact with their ops center several hundred meters away using a terrestrial radio.